CodyBontecou/blog/src/set-up-google-analytics-with-vitepress.md

 date: 2023-02-05 12:34
 last_modified_date: 2023-02-05 12:38
 title: &title 'Set up Google Analytics with Vitepress'
-description: &description "If you're coming from Vuepress, you may be used to the plugin system that provides features such as Google Analytics.
+description: &description 'If you're coming from Vuepress, you may be used to the plugin system that provides features such as Google Analytics.
 Vitepress is (arguably) simpler in this regard.
-Just add the script provided by Google to your HTML head, and it should work."
+Just add the script provided by Google to your HTML head, and it should work.'
 slug: 'set-up-google-analytics-with-vitepress'
 dropdown: 'Vitepress'
 tags: